 Why Choose Utica?

 You’re looking to join a highly regarded cybersecurity institution because you’re serious about your career.
-Utica University is designated as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) by the National Security Agency (NSA), the Department of Homeland Security, and the EC-Council, as well as a National Center of Digital Forensics Academic Excellence (CDFAE) by the Defense Cyber Crime Center (DC3) – prestigious credentials that employers trust.
+Utica University is designated as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) by the National Security Agency (NSA), and the Department of Homeland Security.
+Additionally, Utica University is one of fifteen colleges and universities in the country designated as a National Center of Digital Forensics Academic Excellence (CDFAE) by the Defense Cyber Crime Center (DC3) – prestigious credentials that employers trust.
 By choosing Utica, you’ll adopt expert-level skills that will help you achieve success as a cybersecurity professional with applied strategies for defending, preventing, and upgrading to protect companies and organizations.
 Enjoy the convenience of 100% online coursework crafted to work with your personal schedule.
 At Utica, we support you every step of the way.

 Utica University’s fully online and flexible degree programs enable you to balance your personal and professional responsibilities while gaining the analysis skills and valuable insights to create positive change for organizations in business, health care, education, and more.

 - Earn CompTIA certifications (many are built into the classwork)

 - Receive digital badges and proudly display them on social media accounts

 - Average salary for entry-level roles: $100,6771